 If you’re planning a trip to Croatia and enjoy trying new foods, you’re in for a treat.
-Delicious seafood to refined charcuterie, sweet Croatian desserts to hearty meat stews, gourmet restaurant cuisine to tasty Croatian street food.
-This southeast European nation has so much to offer.
+From delicious seafood to refined charcuterie, sweet Croatian desserts to hearty meat stews, gourmet restaurant cuisine to tasty Croatian street food, this post lists 15 Croatian foods you simply need to try.

 So what is Croatian food actually like?
 Well, it often depends on whereabouts you are visiting in the country.
 The food in Croatia is very regional and there are popular Croatian dishes usually made in one region that won’t traditionally be found in another.